datalust/aspire/src/Components/Aspire.Seq/README.md

 To deploy Seq as part of .NET Aspire deployment it must be included in the manifest.

 > Note that this should not be done without having [properly secured the Seq instance](https://docs.datalust.co/docs/production-deployment).
-It is easier to setup a secure production Seq server outside of .NET Aspire.
+It is currently easier to setup a secure production Seq server outside of .NET Aspire.

 ```csharp
 var seq = builder.AddSeq(